 Thought has been given to adapting the descant melodies to a good vocal range so that a cantor could sing them against congregational singing.
 That's for another day.

 All of these arrangements have been used succesfully on both pedal and lever harp, with either a strong cantor leading singing, or with horn, piano and/or violin supplementing the ensemble.
+Please note that they were created initially with harp in mind, with no great thought to other instruments.

 For now, any feedback we can have from church musicians about the idea, and the accessibility of the notation would be greatly appreciated.